Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

-To check isomorphism of uncolored trees we used a classification number whose computation was only influenced by the structure of the tree.
-To check isomorphism of colored trees we additionally use the color of a node to compute a classification number, i.e., we add to each classification vector of a node $u$ the color of $u$ as the last entry of the vector.
+To check isomorphism of uncolored trees we use a classification number whose computation was only influenced by the structure of the tree.
+To check isomorphism of node-colored trees we additionally use the color of a node to compute a classification number, i.e., we add to each classification vector of a node $u$ the color of $u$ as the last entry of the vector.